 But there are problems on the horizon.
-Skills gaps are on the rise and have already become a training motivator.
+Skills gaps are rising sharply and have already become a training motivator.
 Even as budgets continue to shrink, professional development opportunities should continue to increase as managers seek to reduce skills shortages and alleviate worker stress.

 Advocating for consistent training and certifications is the key.
 IT professionals must keep their skills fresh to better adapt to changing technologies and ensure project success.

 Managers are also reminded to take advantage of as many internal training resources as possible.
 Arranging informal learning sessions is a great way for employees to share knowledge.
 When an employee completes a formal training, make sure they pass along new information and techniques to co-workers.

 Managers must stay diligent and schedule formal training when they have critical skill needs.
 According to the 2019 report, 58% of decision-makers worldwide said their organizations offered training, but only 49% percent of that group authorized training for their team members.
 Skipping out on available IT training is a huge wasted opportunity.